JODY’S TRUE STORY OF THE PITIFUL 1992 WATER-COOLED CZ 125MX

 The rear brake master cylinder was a nice piece, but if you think the rubber hose is going to a remote brake fluid reservoir, you are wrong.
 The rubber hose was the brake fluid reservoir.

 It’s easy to say that the 1992 CZ125MX was a bad bike because it was much worse than just “bad.”
-This bike could be blamed on commissars who ran the factory or they build it cheap for the captive audience behind the Iron Curtain.
-But by the time the 1992 CZ 125MX was made, the Wall had come down and CZ was forced to try to sell their products to capitalists outside of the Iron Curtain.
+This bike could be blamed on commissars who ran the factory or that they built it cheap for the captive audience behind the Iron Curtain.
+But by the time the 1992 CZ 125MX was made, the Iron Curtain and the Wall had come down and CZ was forced to try to sell their products to capitalists outside of the Iron Curtain.

 It looked better than it was, until you looked closer.
 When Jody Weisel raced the CZ 125MX 30 years ago, but said it wasn’t really racing because it was so slow and heavy that “you watched the pack pull away and then waited for them to come around again.”

-The 1992 CZ 125MX was almost wholly made in Czecho, save for the rims that came from MZ in East Germany, but it also appears that it was wholly designed in Czechoslovakia also.
+The 1992 CZ 125MX was almost wholly made in Czecho, save for the rims that came from MZ in East Germany, but it was wholly designed in Czechoslovakia.
 It appears that the Czechs built this bike without the benefit of ever looking closely at a 1992 Japanese 125 motocross bike.

 The final moment of glory for a CZ 125MX was when Gary Jones raced an air-cooled 1978 model to win the 250 Pro class at the 1981 CZ World Championship at Saddleback Park.